rosell-dk/timesheets/README.md

 - Copy 'default.setting.inc' to 'settings.inc'
 - Enter database settings and admin password
 - Log in as admin.
 You can now create timesheets and customers.

+## Limitations
+- Currently all interface is in danish, and the project is not prepared to be translated